Welcome to Pigeonsford Farm in Llangrannog

 We moved to Llangrannog from Oxfordshire in November 2015.
 We had both worked for many years in higher education and health care.
 We wanted a lifestyle change and a move to a more rural environment.
 Rhodri's family were originally from New Quay and surrounding villages.
 We finally decided to return to his family roots and an area we both already knew well and loved.
 Llangrannog is in a beautiful part of West Wales and has an amazing community.
 We've not looked back.
 We also share our part of paradise with 3 dogs, a cat, several hens and 2 turkeys.

 We let Pigeonsford Farmhouse holiday cottage out during the first year we lived in Llangrannog.
 It had been running as a holiday rental for the previous 14 years but was in need of an update.
 In the end we completely stripped the building and have been restoring it using traditional methods, keeping old features and recycling the materials back into the building.
-The project is now at an end, and we now have three cottages available to let.
+We now have three cottages available to let.
 We hope you like them!

 Why Visit Us?